 Others in their turn included Beijing's "Bird's Nest" stadium that hosted the 2008 Olympics, the London Eye ferris wheel, Times Square in New York and Brazil's Christ the Redeemer statue.

-Many switched off their floodlighting, advertising signs and other illuminations for an hour from 8:30 pm local time.
+Many were switching off their floodlighting, advertising signs and other illuminations for an hour from 8:30 pm local time.

 "The amount of power that's saved during that time is not really what it's about," Earth Hour co-founder and executive director Andy Ridley told AFP in Sydney, where the movement began in 2007.